-If you obtained a score of 470 or higher on the Math, Reading, or Writing sections of the SAT you are exempt from that test area.
-If you took the ACT, to be exempt, a score of 20 or higher is required for the Reading and Math sections.
+If you obtained a score of 470 or higher on the Math, Reading, or Writing sections of the SAT, you are exempt from that test area.
+If you took the ACT, in order to be exempt, a score of 21 or higher is required for the Reading and Math sections.
 A score of 18 or higher is required for the English section.
-Scores older than three (3) years from where you took the test will not be accepted.
+Scores older than 3 years from when you took the test will not be accepted.